Which Non-Toxic Deodorants Actually Work?

-Ursa Major deodorant is a regular favorite, so it was super exciting to hear they were releasing a new scent.
-Forest Fix is an awakening citrus woodsy scent that isn’t overwhelming.
-This formulas also contains baking soda, as well as fir to fight odor-causing bacteria, kaolin to aid in absorbing moisture, and hops that help to neutralize unpleasant odors.
+This unisex scent from Ursa Major is one of our top non-toxic deodorant picks thanks to its energizing woodsy-citrus scent.
+The formula contains baking soda and fir essential oil to fight odor-causing bacteria, kaolin to absorb moisture, and hops to neutralize unpleasant odors.
 It does not contain any aluminum or synthetic fragrances.
-A bit more of an outdoorsy scent but sure to keep you odor free for 24 hours. $18
+A bit more of an outdoorsy scent, but sure to keep you odor free for 24 hours. $18

 Corpus Natural Deodorant

 Corpus deodorant brings a high-end luxurious feel to the non-toxic deodorant world, and we’re not just talking about the chic packaging.
 This deodorant has the silkiest application of any non-toxic deodorant on the market.
 It literally glides across your skin and leaves absolutely no residue once dry.
 The highly effective vegan formula is water-based and made with natural enzymes.
 Corpus omits aluminum, talc, parabens, baking soda, phthalates, and synthetic fragrances.
 The only tricky thing about this product is picking which of the five delicately beautiful scents to buy. $22

 Co-founded by a former scientist and brand manager from Procter & Gamble, Each & Every natural deodorant is EWG-verified, but backed by legit science and research.
 Each & Every deodorant comes in a variety of scents (be sure to snag the limited edition scents each season!) and it’s made without baking soda, making it an excellent choice for those with sensitive skin.
 If natural deodorant has let you down in the past, this is one to try. $28 for 2